mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 [Building a Mender Yocto Project image](../../Artifacts/Building-Mender-Yocto-image).

-To make testing easier, a demo image that can be used with the virtual device is provided at [https://mender.s3.amazonaws.com/latest/demo/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4](https://mender.s3.amazonaws.com/latest/demo/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4).
+To make testing easier, a demo image that can be used with the virtual device is provided for download at [https://mender.s3.amazonaws.com/latest/demo/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4](https://mender.s3.amazonaws.com/latest/demo/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4).

-Now go back to the Mender server UI, click the **Software** tab and upload the image.
+After the download finishes, go back to the Mender server UI, click the **Software** tab and upload this image.

 !!!
 Currently there are quite a few fields to fill out, but this will very soon be simplified to just *Name* and *Description*, the rest being auto-detected.